 This means that many of my clients can’t perform most treadmill workouts without having to deal with inflamed knees, bothersome backs and ankles, so I came up with a high intensity, low impact workout for them, and I’m sharing it with you too!

-As you might have guessed from the heading, this is achieved by changing the incline settings on your treadmill.
+As you might have guessed from the heading, this is achieved by changing the incline settings on your treadmill, most treadmills come with incline settings nowadays.
 This way you simulate walking on a hill, which will put greater stress on your quads, glutes, hamstrings, and calves, without needing to run.

 To perform this workout, first, walk without an incline for five minutes.
 This is the warm-up phase so no need to go all out, but keep it brisk.
 As I said above, walk like you’ve got somewhere to be.